John-Abbott-College/4A8-Notes/26_Not_MVP_Calendar.md

 #### Consistency

-* Make a new class `BudgetCategory`, located in the file BudgetItems.cs, with the same properties as the current `Category` object.
+* Make a new class `CalendarCategory`, located in the file CalendarItems.cs, with the same properties as the current `Category` object.

   > Maybe remove the `Category` object explicitly, or keep it as a wrapper ??

-* Make a new class `BudgetItemsByMonthAndCategory` which is just a type `Dictionary<string,object>`
+* Make a new class `CalendarItemsByMonthAndCategory` which is just a type `Dictionary<string,object>`

 #### Non-mutable